Heather-meatherall/Heather-meatherall/README.md

 [Desktop Fox Pet](https://github.com/Heather-meatherall/Heather-Meatherall-Projects/tree/main/DesktopFox): A little guy who sits on your computer and watches you work, and occasionally goes to sleep

 [Poetry Portfolio](https://github.com/Heather-meatherall/PoetryPortfolio): When I'm not coding I also write poetry!
-Check out some of my highlihgts
+Check out some of my highlights

 <h1 align="center">Let's Connect</h1>
 <p align="center">